Why You Can't Afford to Be Bad at Bookkeeping

 3. Audit protection.
 Having a separate checkbook will improve your chances in an IRS audit.
 The IRS will often disallow a number of expenses when personal and business expenses are commingled in a single checkbook.

 4. Less stress and more sanity.
+One might think having separate checking and bookkeeping for a new company is cumbersome, unnecessary, and possibly even a waste of time.
+In fact, this procedure saves time and money in the long run.
 When your books are disorganized, you’ll feel constant stress to take care of it, and this ultimately can cause you to feel undone.
-Having separate checking and bookkeeping for a new company will save you time and money in the long run.

 The next step is implementing a system for tracking income and expenses.
 It’s absolutely critical for small-business owners to at least consider QuickBooks as their primary accounting software system.
 Yes, there are a few alternatives to QuickBooks, but not many, and even fewer worth considering.